-UC UNIVERSITY of California Cooperative Extension
+UC University of California CE Cooperative Extension

 The University of California, Division of Agriculture and Natural Resources (UC ANR) prohibits discrimination against or harassment of any person in any of its programs or activities on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, status as a protected veteran or service in the uniformed services (as defined by the Uniformed Services Employment and Reemployment Rights Act of 1994 [USERRA]), as well as state military and naval service.
-UC ANR policy prohibits relatation against a person with so ongliantis or paramet or a hirosemet in any manner in an investigation or resolution of a complaint of discrimination or harassment.
-UC ANR policy also prohibits relatation against a person with a complaint of discrimination or participate in any manner in an investigation or resolution of a complaint of discrimination in any of its programs or activities without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.
+UC ANR policy prohibits relatation against a person with so ongliantis or parameter versity or participates in any manner in an investigation or resolution of a complaint of discrimination or harassment.
+UC ANR policy also prohibits relatation against a person with so ongliant of discrimination or harassment.
+UC ANR policy also prohibits relatation against a person with so ongliant of discrimination or participates in any manner in an investigation or resolution of a complaint of discrimination in any of its programs or activities without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.
 University policy is intended to be consistent with the provisions of applicable State and Federal laws.
-Inquires regarding the University's equid employment topolyculty policy is intended to: John I. Sims, Affirmative Action Compliance Officer and Title IX Officer, University of California, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750-1397.
+Inquires regarding the University's equal employment or polynuminy policy is intended to :..., 2405 (350) 750-1397.
 Email: jsims@ucanr.edu.
+Website: http://ucanr.edu/sites/anrstaff/Diversity/Affirmative Action/.